circleci/CircleCI-Training-Koans/16 Reusable config/README.md

 **Goals:**

 - Define a docker image of `circleci/node` for the `custom-node`executor.
-- Without modifying the source of the custom "generatelog" command, resolve the issue to get a green build.
+- Without modifying the source of the custom "generatelogs" command, resolve the issue to get a green build.
 - Share link to green job.

 **Help:**